-- 1. The one who has successfully passed all the examination parts of the programme will obtain the degree of Master of Science (MSc) in ERIM Master of Philosophy in Business - 2.
+- 1. The one who has successfully passed all the examination parts of the programme will obtain the degree of Master of Science (MSc) in Research Master in Business and Management. - 2.
 The obtained degree will be written down on the Master's degree certificate.